davidbroughsmyth/riscv-hdp/ex1/README.md

 ### Assembly differences

-Showing the assembly code differences between a very basic C hello program and the C hello program from the rvbook for RISC-V gcc, x86-64 gcc and the riscv64-unknown-elf-gcc toolchain.
+Showing the assembly code differences between a very basic C hello program and the C hello program from the rvbook.
+Assemby for godbolt RISC-V gcc, godbolt x86-64 gcc and the riscv64-unknown-elf-gcc toolchain.

 #### Godbolt Hello
 ![image](../images/count.png)